PrusaOwners/prusaowners/MK2 PINDA temperature compensation retrofit.md

 Define the thermistor type you used [here at this line](https://github.com/galagithub/Prusa-Firmware/blob/MK2SE/Firmware/Configuration_prusa.h#L457) And upload the firmware.
 Connect the thermistor to plug T1.
 If you need help building the firmware, follow [this guide](http://zaribo.org/blog/how-to-compile-and-modify-prusa-firmware-part-i-setting-up-the-environment/).
 If you're still stuck, there's a few more guides that you can find via google that you could try.

 # Calibration:
-[Crzcrz's guide](https://github.com/crzcrz/prusaowners/blob/master/First_layer_and_PINDA_temperature_calibration_with_calipers.md) will show you how to calibrate the temperature offset.
+TODO: add support for calibration via M861 gcode - currently not implemented in MK2E firmware [Crzcrz's guide](https://github.com/crzcrz/prusaowners/blob/master/First_layer_and_PINDA_temperature_calibration_with_calipers.md) will show you how to calibrate the temperature offset.